Key aspects of Common Standards Monitoring (CSM)

 The monitoring process

-The monitoring process assigns a feature to one of a small number of standard conditions – these are the state of the feature at a particular point in time:
+Site assessment is intended to help guide the management of the site.
+The monitoring process assigns a feature to one of a small number of standard conditions (Common Standards) – these are the state of the feature at a particular point in time:

-- Unfavourable condition – the state of the feature is currently unsatisfactory.
+- Unfavourable condition – the state of the feature is currently unsatisfactory due to its condition objective not being met.

 How do we decide if a feature is in favourable or unfavourable state?

-For each feature a small number of characteristics (attributes) have been chosen that describe its condition, and targets are set for each attribute.
-Together these should give us a reasonably robust idea of whether the feature is as we wish.
+For each feature a number of characteristics (attributes) have been chosen that describe its condition, and targets are set for each attribute (see the Guideline chapters).
+Together these give us a reasonably robust idea of whether the feature is as we wish.

 - Attributes must be quantifiable and measurable.